 What is the inner strength we need to awaken?
 It’s empathy.

 I need to love her, releasing the expectations I had carried for so long of things she was never capable of.
 To understand that she had always acted to protect herself.
 And forgive my adult self for still wearing these beliefs as armor, never to be hurt so deeply again.

 Letting go of these beliefs has not been easy, and it has been the most rewarding struggle I have ever faced.
 At first, it seemed impossible; I’ve believed these as facts for almost my whole life!
 But, along the way, I have found tons of “proof” that these beliefs are true.
 That’s the thing about being a human; we can make anything mean anything.

 The effects of empathy

 Empathy makes other things possible, especially curiosity.
-Now, looking at my adult life, I began to look for and find evidence that I was safe, loveable and comforted.
+Looking at my adult life, I sought and found evidence that I was safe, loveable, and comforted.
 What shocked me was it was everywhere.
-In my childhood friendships, relationships, marriage, and even my relationship with my grandfather.
+In my childhood, friendships, relationships, marriage, and even my relationship with my grandfather.
 What made his leaving impacted me so profoundly that his choice had nothing to do with me.
 Before he left, I was grampa’s little girl; we were together constantly.
 While our relationship couldn’t return to where it was, I could see the love we had shared.

 Through the lens of empathy

 Now I got to begin connecting with the real me.
-To see that I was lovable all along, and the essential love was self-love.
+I was lovable all along, and the essential love was self-love.
 This part of me that was always waiting to be acknowledged.

 The change has been incredible!
 Finally, I can recognize how fiercely my husband loves me.
 To see how he does little and big things every day to show me.
-I can see lovable in my friends, the ones that always have my back and be authentic through the good and the challenging.
+I can see lovable in my friends, who always have my back and are authentic through the good and the challenging.

 Most importantly, I can now see the light of empathy has been within me all along—my very own Dorothy moment.